-- (2) A person who contravenes any conditions imposed under subsection (1) commits an offence and any goods in respect of which such offence has been committed shall be liable to forfeiture. - 40.
-The proper officer may permit any goods to be repacked, skipped, bulked, sorted, lotted, or packed, on any approved place of unloading, or on a sufferance wharf, or in a transit shed, or in a Customs area.
+(2) A person who contravenes any conditions imposed under subsection (1) commits an offence and any goods in respect of which such offence has been committed shall be liable to forfeiture.

+40. The proper officer may permit any goods to be re- Re-packaging, etc. in packed, skipped, bulked, sorted, lotted, or packed, on any Customs area, etc. approved place of unloading, or on a sufferance wharf, or in a transit shed, or in a Customs area.